|SAKI HOME | TOOLKIT | WEBINARS | VIRTUAL ACADEMY||

-SAKI awarded the Washington State Attorney General's Office (AG) a $3,000,000 grant.
-The grant money will be used to test thousands of sexual assault kits, establish a Sexual Assault Kit Initiative Team with two new investigators, and train law enforcement.
+The Washington State Attorney General's Office (AGO) received a $3-million SAKI grant in FY2017.
+The grant money is currently being used to test thousands of sexual assault kits (SAKs).
+This first SAKI grant helped to establish a SAKI team with investigators and trained law enforcement.

 Please direct all media inquiries to: